Volodymyr-M/docs/_tabs/ui.md

 3. Enter the description of your project in the dialog box.
 4. Click **Save**.

 > Your descriptions can be as generic as _"Development of an iOS food delivery app"_ or as specific as possible.
 If your project is big, try splitting it into sub-projects and generating separate project plans for them.
+The AI can generate different results, so if you are not happy with the output, try again.
 {: .prompt-tip }

 ## Opening MPP files